WARNING: These guidelines are TENTATIVE

 FAQ on “mkiocccentry”

-for how to use this tool, in more detail.
+for how to use this tool and the

 The mkiocccentry(1)